RifeLab/Field-Book-Sandbox/docs/traits/trait-categorical.md

 --------

 The categorical trait format is used when trait values fall into a set of discrete categories.
-Categories are invidiually added in the `Categories` section of the create screen.
+Categories are individually added in the `Categories` section of the create screen.
 Details text is displayed under the trait name on the collect page.